basil79/ima-wrapper/README.md

 ### Supported Browsers

-video-ad-manager-ima-wrapper is supported all modern browsers.
+ima-wrapper is supported all modern browsers.

 ## Contribute